nhsx/AnalyticsUnit/howto.md

 6. Commit your code and publish your branch to github
 7. On the Github website, make a new `Pull requests`
 8. Ask another team member to review the PR and merged into the live website!

+## Add Team Members

+You can add/edit team members by defining them in `assests/team.yml`.